boothe0/CS386GodotProject/reports/Report-11.md

 Failures: N/A, everyone this week was very productive on the project and we got the deliverable started well ahead of time.

-Barriers:
+Barriers: None for this week, everything went smoothly.

-What we should try next time:
+What we should try next time: Continue the pace and efficiency of work that we had this week.